ellis-ward/ellis-ward.github.io/_posts/dribble/2026-05-31-adviceformypregnantfriends.md

 - sleeping sack is a must. swaddling is hard work

 -  get a red light, helps baby in the night

+- we got a baby monitor early. if baby sleeps in next to me and falls asleep in pram it's useful https://amzn.eu/d/05PQl7Em